"I am in the fortunate position that the Academy organises a lot of conferences in my area of interest and research"

 I think 5-10 years is too far away to be able to answer that question.
 For example, 5 years ago I would never have thought that I would be living in Budapest today.
 I consider myself a spontaneous person, so I don't like to plan many years ahead.
 However, I can say with certainty that I would like to continue to research because I feel that I have found a lot of my strength in this work.

-I would recommend the CEA programme to people who are open to different legal topics, who like to think critically and form their own opinions.
-I also really enjoy the colourful, international environment.
-We bring together many different cultures and people.
-This can also be an attractive aspect for others.
+I would recommend the CEA UM programme to those who are open to various legal fields, enjoy critical thinking, and like to form their own opinions.
+I also really enjoy the diverse international environment.
+Many different cultures and people come together here, which can be an attractive aspect for others as well.

 Isn’t it a disadvantage that the Academy is so young?